 This resource includes a self-assessment that works out people’s skills in speaking, writing and reading Welsh from a basic to fluent.
 All levels are important and much needed in the social care sector in Wales.

-We have also developed a version for the Early Years and Childcare sector which is based on the principles of ‘More than Just Words’.
+We’ve also created a version for the early years and childcare sector that’s based on the principles of ‘More than just words’.

 Training resource to support bilingual working

-A ‘train the trainer’ resource has been developed to support language awareness training for people working in health and social care, early years and childcare and for people who are in further or higher education.
+Our 'train the trainer’ resource supports language awareness training for people working in health and social care, early years and childcare and for people who are in further or higher education.

-- will help the trainer presenting to teach about language awareness whilst encouraging discussions on how best to work bilingually
+- help the trainer to teach language awareness while encouraging discussions on how best to work bilingually

-- educate and empower learners and workers on how to offer a valuable service to service users ensuring that language is always a central consideration
+- educate and empower learners and workers about how to offer a valuable service, making sure that language is always a consideration

 This resource is in PowerPoint format with trainer notes to support each slide.
-Contact us if you cannot download this presentation.
+Contact us if you can't download the presentation.

 More resources to help you

-Work Welsh provides a free online course for beginners that’s tailored to those working in care.
+Work Welsh is a free online course for beginners that’s tailored to people working in care.
 It covers topics such as how to have an initial face-to-face conversation in Welsh with the people you care for.

-Sgiliaith (Grwp Llandrillo Menai) offer practical advice on good practice, staff training and resource, to enhance learners' bilingual skills and experiences.
+Sgiliaith (Grwp Llandrillo Menai) offers practical advice about good practice, staff training and resources to improve learners' bilingual skills and experiences.

-Coleg Cymraeg Cenedlaethol give scholarships for undergraduate and postgraduate students to study higher education courses through the medium of Welsh.
-They have resources to support learners with the new CCPLD and HSC qualifications with little or no Welsh skills and offer 'Prentis-iaith' courses for apprentices who currently have little or no Welsh language skills.
-They enable apprentices to complete part of their HSC/CCPLD qualification in Welsh.
+Coleg Cymraeg Cenedlaethol offers scholarships for undergraduate and postgraduate students to study higher education courses through the medium of Welsh.
+It has resources to support learners who have little or no Welsh skills with the new CCPLD and HSC qualifications.
+It also offers 'Prentis-iaith' courses for apprentices who have little or no Welsh language skills, and apprentices can complete part of their HSC/CCPLD qualification in Welsh.